 On October 3, 2017, Xurpas entered into an agreement to amend the share purchase agreement with Wavemaker Labs Pte.
 Ltd. ("Wavemaker"), a former shareholder of AOC, which provides for (a) the adjusted purchase price, (b) the change in manner of payment for the Installment Payment and Deferred Consideration pertaining to Wavemaker from being payable in Xurpas shares to cash, and (c) changed the term of the Installment Payment payable from being payable in three years after the closing date to being payable within the year.
 To implement these amendments, there will be a placement and subscription transaction involving 67,285,706 Xurpas listed shares of existing shareholders by way of a block sale through the facilities of the PSE in 2018.
-Three shareholders, then subscribed to an aggregate of 67,285,706 Xurpas shares to replace the shares already advanced.
+Three shareholders of Xurpas sold their shares to Wavemaker, as an advance on behalf of Xurpas.
+The said shareholders, then subscribed to an aggregate of 67,285,706 Xurpas shares to replace the shares already advanced.
 Xurpas is claiming exemption from registration under Section 10.1(k) of the Securities and Regulation Code.